 - Which is shown, with an absurdly long funeral parade through the streets, it's just largely glossed over.

 - No OSHA Compliance: Totally played for laughs and purely as a plot device-in reality, the photographers would never have been so lackadaisical about having their electrics in several inches of water, and if so, they would need beheading on the spot!

 - One Steve Limit: Played with: discussing the official naming of the king, Sir Cedric says he can't really think of any notable Ralphs, prompting His Majesty to rattle off a few.

 Ralph: Oh sure.
 Ralph Warren.
 Ralph Macchio.
 Ralph Cramden...

 - Rags to Royalty: Deconstructed.
 Ralph is unsuited for the politicking and intrigue of the royal court.

 - Refusal of the Call: Cedric admits to Ralph he asked not to be given the crown.

-- Requisite Royal Regalia: A ring passed to Ralph as an heirloom has a duplicate, proving to him that Gordon is not pulling some prank.
+- Requisite Royal Regalia: A ring passed to Ralph as an heirloom has a duplicate, proving to him that Duncan is not pulling some prank.